DimasKama/Webcam/README.md

 Here are the default values with their descriptions: <p>
 ```
 {
   "port": 25454,                 // Webcam UDP server port.
 This must not clash with Minecraft port (usually 25565) or any other (like Simple Voice Chat port)
   "bind_address": "",            // Address to bind server to.
 Leave blank to use server-ip property from the server.properties
   "host": "",                    // The hostname that clients should use to connect to the Webcam server
   "keep_alive_period": 1000,     // Period of sending keep alive packets
   "max_display_distance": 100.0, // The distance in blocks from player, in which other players can see his webcam
   "display_on_face": false,      // Whether to display webcam on player model face or above his head
   "display_shape": "round",      // Shape of webcams displayed above players' head.
 Possible values: "round", "square"
   "display_offset_y": 1.2,       // Y offset of webcams displayed above players' head
   "display_size": 1.2,           // Size of webcams displayed above players' head
   "hide_nicknames": true,        // Whether to hide player's nickname if his webcam is enabled
+  "display_self_webcam": false,  // Whether to show the player's webcam to himself
   "synced": {                    // These settings are synchronized with clients
     "image_dimension": 360,      // Side dimension of square webcam images.
 (High values may cause lags)
     "mtu": 1300                  // Maximum Transmission Unit of packets.
 You shouldn't change this
   }
 }
 ```